Microsoft adding AI technology to Word, Excel

 Microsoft also announced that it will invest billions of dollars in OpenAI in part of a third phase of a partnership between the two companies as the latest investment follows previous ones both tech companies made in 2019 and 2021 and extends the partnership across the two companies.

-OpenAI’s ChatGPT, a free tool that launched in November that automatically generates human-like responses to users’ queries in a way that is more advanced than previous technology.
+OpenAI’s ChatGPT is a free tool that launched in November that automatically generates human-like responses to user queries in a way that is more advanced than previous technology.

-The new innovative technology has raised the concerns of many parents and educators recently, with some saying that students may have used ChatGPT to cheat on assignments, resulting in school districts such as New York City and Seattle banning the device tool.
+The new innovative technology has raised the concerns of many parents and educators recently, with some saying that students may have used ChatGPT to cheat on assignments, resulting in school districts in New York City and Seattle banning the device tool.

-OpenAI announced on Wednesday plans to release a new AI tool called the GPT-4, saying that the new technology tool is a large multimodal model, meaning that images and text prompts can be used to generate content.
+OpenAI announced plans on Wednesday to release a new AI tool called GPT-4, saying that the new technology tool is a large multimodal model, which means that images and text prompts can be used to generate content.